Linear Regression

 Training Criteria for Linear Regression

-The goal is to find the parameters and that minimize the difference between the predicted outputs and the true targets.
+The goal is to find the parameters and that minimize some function that measures the difference between the predicted outputs and the true targets.

-- : Predicted output for the -th example.
+- : True outcome for the -th example.

-- : True target for the -th example.
+- : Predicted output for the -th example, with parameters .

 - : Number of training examples.